-- (1) The maximum point at which a well penetrates the producing formation shall not vary from the vertical drawn from the center of the hole at the surface by more than 5 degrees.
-Deviation is permitted without special permission for short distances to straighten the hole, sidetrack junk or correct other mechanical difficulties. - (2) Except for the purposes of straightening the hole, sidetracking junk, or correcting mechanical difficulties as provided in this rule, no well shall be intentionally deviated from the vertical unless the operator thereof shall first file application and obtain a permit from the State Geologist.
-If drilling is in progress, the operator must notify the department immediately of the deviation of the hole or his intention to deviate the hole.
-When an operator follows this procedure, he must file an application as soon as practicable.
+(1) The maximum point at which a well penetrates the producing formation must not vary from the vertical drawn from the center of the hole at the surface by more than 5 degrees.
+Deviation is permitted without special permission for short distances to straighten the hole, sidetrack junk, or to correct other mechanical difficulties.

+(2) Except for the purposes of straightening the hole, sidetracking junk, or correcting mechanical difficulties as provided in this rule, no well shall be intentionally deviated from the vertical unless the operator first files an application and obtains a permit from the department.
+If drilling is in progress, the operator must notify the department immediately of the deviation of the hole or of the intention to deviate the hole.
+When an operator follows this procedure, an application must be filed as soon as possible.
+Stat.
+Auth.: ORS 522

-Hist.: GMI 4, f.
+Stats.
+Implemented: ORS 522.305 Hist.: GMI 4, f.
 7-20-72, ef.
 8-1-72; GMI 4-1980, f. & ef.
-10-2-80; GMI 2-1995, f.
+10-2-80; GMI 2-1995, f. & cert. ef.
+3-10-95; DGMI 1-2010, f. & cert. ef.
+6-22-10